 When planning signage throughout the shop, Hess advises that owners take the information they’ve developed to describe their brand and distill it into the most concise language possible.

 “People are smart,” she laughs.
 “They will figure it out.
 We don’t have to dumb it down for them too much.”
-Having less text also saves hassle later on, as phrasing and certain language can become dated and needs refreshing.
+Less text also saves hassle later on, as phrasing and certain language can become dated and need refreshing.
 Try using icons or images where possible, as they can have a more emotional tie to your customers.

-Ackerman chose to use vintage postcards of Denver and famous boxers for her table numbers at Black Eye.
-The cards let the kitchen know where to deliver food, while customers, unprompted, often take photos of the unique and personal touch for social media.
+Ackerman used vintage postcards of Denver and famous boxers for her table numbers at Queensberry.
+The cards let the kitchen know where to deliver food while customers, unprompted, often take photos of the unique and personal touch for social media.

 Test Your Type